Embedding surfaces in 4-manifolds: Introduction

 Using this theorem, we can immediately conclude that our $F$ as in Case 2 is homotopic to an embedding, as long as $\pi_1(M)$ is good.
 Notably, it is not relevant in this case whether $F^\twist$ is $b$-characteristic.
 This completes the analysis of whether a given continuous map of a surface into a $4$-manifold is homotopic to an embedding.

-We now indicate the proof of \cref{theorem:changing-t-intro}.
-By the vanishing of the intersection and self-intersection numbers, there is a convenient collection of Whitney discs $W$ for $F$ and therefore for $F^\twist$.
-In case $t(F^\twist, W^\twist)=0$ the proof is completed by setting $F'=F$.
-In case $t(F^\twist, W^\twist)=1$, we use \cref{const:change-t} to find another generic immersion $F'$ homotopic to $F$.
+We now sketch the proof of \cref{theorem:changing-t-intro}.
+By the vanishing of $\mu (F)$, there is a convenient collection of Whitney discs $\W$ for $F$ and therefore for $F^\twist$.
+In case $t(F^\twist, \W^\twist)=0$ the proof is completed by setting $F'=F$.
+In case $t(F^\twist, \W^\twist)=1$, we use \cref{const:change-t} to find another generic immersion $F'$ homotopic to $F$.
 Briefly, \cref{const:change-t} involves creating four new double points in the component $f_i$ with nontrivial $w_1(\Sigma)|_{\ker (f_i)_\bullet}$ using local cusps, and then cancelling them using a suitable choice of Whitney arcs and discs.
+For further details on the proof, see~\cref{sec:homotopy-reg-homotopy}.

 \cref{theorem:changing-t-intro} also has the following immediate corollaries.
-These are the nonorientable analogues of \cref{prop:simply-connected-pos-genus,prop:stabilisation}.
+These are the nonorientable analogues of \cref{cor:simply-connected-pos-genus,cor:stabilisation}.
 They provide homotopies to embeddings rather than regular homotopies, and again it is not relevant whether $F^\twist$ is $b$-characteristic.

 \begin{corollary} If $M$ is a simply connected $4$-manifold and $\Sigma$ is a connected, nonorientable surface, then a generic immersion $F\colon (\Sigma,\partial\Sigma)\imra (M,\partial M)$ with vanishing self-intersection number and an algebraically dual sphere is homotopic, relative to~$\partial \Sigma$, to an embedding. \end{corollary}